Prosecutor: Missing student killed during 1996 rape attempt

 The two were arrested Tuesday after years of investigations and searches that recently led to evidence connected to Smart’s killing.

-Smart, 19, of Stockton, was last seen May 25, 1996, while returning to her dorm at California Polytechnic State University campus in San Luis Obispo after an off-campus party.
-She was inebriated at the time and Flores, a fellow freshman at the school, had offered to walk her home.
+Smart, 19, of Stockton was last seen May 25, 1996, while returning to her dorm at the California Polytechnic State University campus in San Luis Obispo after an off-campus party.
+She was inebriated at the time, and Flores, a fellow freshman at the school, had offered to walk her home.

 Flores killed Smart in his dorm room, Dow said.
 Investigators, who launched a renewed search Tuesday at his father’s property in nearby Arroyo Grande, believe they know where the body was buried but have not yet located it or disclosed the location.